donguree/hal-libs-header/documentation_mo/source/photo/jpeg.rst

 File Location
 ^^^^^^^^^^^^^

-The JEPG interfaces are defined in the hal_vo.h header file, which can be obtained from https://wall.lge.com/.
+The JPEC interfaces are defined in the hal_jpec.h header file, which can be obtained from https://swfarmhub.lge.com/.

 - Git repository: bsp/ref/hal-libs-header